trettifjerde/gatsby34/src/projects/centrabit.md

 ---
 name: "Centrabit website"
-repo: "private, snippets can be shared"
 url: "http://148.251.199.126:8080/"
+desc: "A start-up homepage.
+The owners are currently filling the pages with content, so the website is not deployed on the official domain yet."
+accountable:
+- fullstack
+- design
 tags:
 - TypeScript
 - React
-- Next.js pages router
+- Next.js
 - nodemailer
 - Rest API
 - MongoDB
 - SCSS
 ---
-A blog for a startup.
-Has **reCAPTCHA** protected forms.
+**reCAPTCHA** protected forms.

-Submitted form data is stored in a **Mongo** database.
-Upon form submission, the server sends emails both to the user, confirming that their request is received, and to the site owners, notifying them of a new request.
+Form data is stored in a **Mongo** database.
+Upon form submission, the server emails the user, confirming that their request is received, and the site owners, notifying them of a new request.

-Dynamic pages content is collected from .md files and is regularly revalidated and cached, so no rebuilds after content updates are needed.
+Pages are rendered from **.md** files and are revalidated regularly - no need to rebuild the site after updates have been made.

-*The owners are currently filling the pages with content, so the website is not deployed on the official domain yet.*